steverozen/ICAMS/README.md

 ### Get the development version

-To use features in the development version, you can install ICAMS from the master branch on [GitHub](https://github.com/), which may not be
+To use new features in the development version, you can install ICAMS from the master branch on [GitHub](https://github.com/), which may not be stable:
-stable:

 ``` r
 install.packages("remotes")